How to Make Cornhole Bags

 - Size #18 Round Point (Sharp) Needles #4910

 - Sewing machine

-- Deluxe Magnetic Sewing Guide #103597
+- Deluxe Magnetic Sewing Guide #103597 (recommended)

 Game on!
 Do you and your family and friends play cornhole or other yard games?
 What’s your favorite summertime game?
 Share your thoughts and stories with us in the comments!